fjemi/yaml-testing-framework/README.md

 - method: value
   value: value
   route: route
+  resource: resource
 ```

 ## Environment

-For modules containing a global variable `CONFIG`, we can perform tests using different environment variables by the variables as adding key/value pairs under the key `set_environment` in YAML files.
+For modules containing a global variable `CONFIG`, we can perform tests using different environment variables by the variables as adding key/value pairs under the key `environment` in YAML files.
 The environment variables are accessible from `CONFIG.environment.[route]`, where `[route]` is the dot-delimited route to the variable within the module.

 ### Example